 Made and loved this recipe?
 Give it a ⭐️⭐️⭐️⭐️⭐️ rating below.
 Let me know if you have questions about this recipe in the comment section or DM me on Instagram.
 Follow on Facebook and Pinterest to stay in touch, and don’t forget to subscribe to my newsletter.

 - 1½ cups carrots about two large carrots, peeled and cut in chunks

 - 2 scallions white and light green parts

-- 1 tablespoon of ginger chunks
+- 1 tablespoon ginger, cut into chunks

-- 1/2 cup silken tofu soft
+- 1/2 cup silken tofu or soft

 - 3 tablespoons rice vinegar